shuangwu5/mostlyai/docs/usage.md

 Train a multi-model generator on a single flat table, that consists both of tabular and of textual columns.

+Note, that the usage of a GPU, with 24GB or more, is strongly recommended for training language models.

 ```python
 import pandas as pd
 from mostlyai.sdk import MostlyAI